FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/cce_node_pool_v3.md

 ## Argument Reference
 The following arguments are supported:

-* `region` - (Optional, String, ForceNew) The region in which to create the cce pool resource.
-If omitted, the provider-level region will be used.
-Changing this creates a new cce node pool resource.

 * `cluster_id` - (Required, String, ForceNew) ID of the cluster.
 Changing this parameter will create a new resource.

 * `name` - (Required, String) Node Pool Name.